xvbnm48/-learning-go-kit/readme.md

 today i will working on new task.
 Make new service for web config BB dispatch.

 date for today is 2022-10-17 , i will working on task with make service and endpoint.
-GRPC with gokit. microservices
+GRPC with gokit. microservices.

+if single data using sql.query and sql.queryrow. but if multiple data using sql.queryrow. and sql.queryrow.